What Can Consumers Expect After the Formation of Malaysia SST?

 - The way businesses deal with the pricing by themselves.
 For instance, Food & Beverages outlets, which opted to continue with the service charge on the menu items although ST is removing the service, tax part.

-Lessons to be learned from GST
+Lessons We Can Learn from GST

 GST contributed to a whopping amount of 44 billion MYR for the country.
 GST not only widened the tax base but also helped in ensuring proper tax compliance.
 So, it was successful in some ways.